 We believe that we cannot protect what we don't know and to know the assets (systems and applications) is critical to having a sound cyber security practice.
-Therefore we encourage you to verify the information that we provide and let us know if anything is suspicious or just not right.
+Therefore, we encourage you to verify the information that we provide and let us know if anything is suspicious or just not right.
 We can work with your organization to create a baseline that can be used to identify deviations.
 Please contact our GOC for assistance in this matter.

-The following histogram shows the past six-month total of number of systems discovered in the perimeter of your organization.
+The following histogram shows the total of systems discovered in six months in the perimeter of your organization.